-If the Respondent is a(n) Sanctions will be determined by the Potential Sanctions Undergraduate student Dean of Students, in consultation with the Director of the applicable school as appropriate under the circumstances, such as cases involving students in licensure programs Sanctions may range from a verbal warning to expulsion.
+If the Respondent is a(n) Sanctions will be determined by the Potential Sanctions Undergraduate student Dean of Students, in consultation with the Director of the applicable school as appropriate under the circumstances, such as cases Sanctions may range from a verbal warning to expulsion.
 The Dean of Students will consider as part of the decision whether the accused student poses a continuing risk to the Complainant and/or Brescia community.

-Graduate or professional student Dean of Students and Director of the applicable school Sanctions may range from a verba warning to expulsion.
-The Dear of Students and the dean of the applicable college or school will consider as part of the decisior whether the accused student poses a continuing risk to the Complainan and/or Brescia community.
-Faculty member Division Chair of the applicable school or division, in consultation with Director of Human Resources and the Academic Dean The application of sanctions wi be consistent with the applicabl disciplinary policies contained in th Faculty Handbook and, to the exter applicable and not superseded by th Faculty Handbook, the Employe Handbook.
-The Academic Dea will consider, as one factor in th decision, whether the faculty member poses a continuing risk to the Complainant and/or Brescia community Staff member Appropriate member(s) of the President's Cabinet responsible for a Respondent's school or department in consultation with the Director of Human Resources The application of sanctions will be in accordance with the applicable disciplinary policies contained in the Staff Handbook.
-The Cabinet Member will consider, as one factor in the decision whether the staff member poses a continuing risk to the Complainant and/or Brescia community.
-Not a student or employee Deputy Title IX Coordinator and Title IX Coordinator May include restrictions on the Respondent's presence, enroll- ment or employment at Brescia
+If the Respondent is a(n) Sanctions will be determined by the Potential Sanctions involving students in licensure programs Graduate or professional student Dean of Students and Director of the applicable school Sanctions may range from a verbal warning to expulsion.
+The Dean of Students and the dean of the applicable college or school will consider as part of the decision whether the accused student poses a continuing risk to the Complainant and/or Brescia community.
+Faculty member Division Chair of the applicable school or division, in consultation with Director of Human Resources and the Academic Dean The application of sanctions will be consistent with the applicable disciplinary policies contained in the Faculty Handbook and, to the extent applicable and not superseded by the Faculty Handbook, the Employee Handbook.
+The Academic Dean will consider, as one factor in the decision, whether the faculty member poses a continuing risk to the Complainant and/or Brescia community.
+Staff member Appropriate member(s) of the President's Cabinet responsible for a Respondent's school or department in consultation with the Director of Human Resources The application of sanctions will be in accordance with the applicable disciplinary policies contained in the Staff Handbook.
+The Cabinet Member will consider, as one factor in the decision, whether the staff member poses a continuing risk to the Complainant and/or Brescia community.
+Not a student or employee Deputy Title IX Coordinator and Title IX Coordinator May include restrictions on the Respondent's presence, enrollment or employment at Brescia the findings from the Investigator and will be sent to the Complainant and the Respondent at the same time.